aplombDev/aplombDev/README.md

 ---

 I'm **Aayush Joshi**, a passionate **Frontend & Backend Developer** ⚡ from **Nepal** 🇳🇵.
 I’m currently working on modern **Fullstack** projects with **React**, **Next.js**, and **Node.js** — with a growing curiosity towards cloud infrastructure and scalable systems.
 I love building products that are fast, accessible, and user-friendly 🚀.
-You’ll often find me fine-tuning UIs, testing APIs, or diving deep into devops automation.
+You’ll often find me fine-tuning UIs, testing APIs, or diving deep into DevOps automation.

 If you enjoy exploring code and clean architecture, we’ll get along well!
-Feel free to connect, collaborate or just say hi 👋 — my DMs are open.
+Feel free to connect, collaborate, or just say hi 👋 — my DMs are open.

 ---